darshanbhatta/Soundboard-App/README.md

 # Andriod Soundboard app

 This is a sounboard app that was used to create 2 apps.
-It allows users to favorite sounds and set them as the user's ringtone and alarm.
+It allows users to favorite sounds and set them as the user's ringtone, notification sound and alarm.

 ### Apps created using this
 #### Lil Pump Soundboard